paulmach/osm/osmpbf/README.md

 }
 ```

+### OSM PBF files with node locations on ways

+This package supports reading OSM PBF files where the ways have been annotated with the coordinates of each node.
+Such files can be generated using [osmium](https://osmcode.org/osmium-tool), with the [add-locations-to-ways](https://docs.osmcode.org/osmium/latest/osmium-add-locations-to-ways.html) subcommand.
+This feature makes it possible to work with the ways and their geometries without having to keep all node locations in some index (which takes work and memory resources).
+Coordinates are stored in the `Lat` and `Lon` fields of each `WayNode`.
+For more info about the OSM PBF format extension, see [the original blog post](https://blog.jochentopf.com/2016-04-20-node-locations-on-ways.html).

 ### Using cgo/czlib for decompression

 OSM PBF files are a set of blocks that are zlib compressed.
 When using the pure golang